WeiHutchinson/Bike-Share-User-Behaviour-Analysis-Insights-for-Customer-Conversion-Strategies/README.md

 - Pandas
 - Matplotlib
 - Seaborn
-- Numpy

 The code is compatible with Python version 3.*.

 ## File Descriptions
 This repository contains:
-- `Bike_Analysis.ipynb`: Jupyter notebook containing all the code and detailed analysis.
+- `Bike_share script.ipynb`: Jupyter notebook containing all the code and detailed analysis.
 - `README.md`: Provides an overview of the project and setup instructions.
-- `Bike_Share_Conversion_Analysis_Report.pdf`: A comprehensive PDF report detailing the findings, methodology, and implications of the analysis.
-- `Bike_Share_User_Insights_Infographic.png`: Visual infographics summarizing key data points and insights for quick reference and sharing.

 ## Data Collection and Sources
 The data for this project was sourced from Motivate International Inc., under a public domain license as part of the Google Data Analytics Capstone Project.
 The dataset includes: